acidus-effect/dotnet-quantify-repository-enum/README.md

 <img src="assets/quantify-repository-enum-logo.png" height="180px" width="180px" align="center" />

-If your custom units have static values and can be represented as an enum, then you don't have to implement your own unit repository.
+If your unit values are static, universal constants, like length and weight units, and if a solution where unit values are represented by an enum suits your needs, then look no further.

 This library contains a complete implementation of a Quantify unit repository based on enums.
-All you have to do, is to make sure that your unit enum is annotated correctly with the right attributes, and you're good to go.
+All you have to do is to make sure that your unit enum is annotated with the correct attributes, and you're good to go.

 ```csharp
 var unitRepository = new EnumUnitRepository<Unit>();
 ```

-For more information about the Quantify framework and what features are available, please see [Quantify](https://github.com/acidicsoftware/dotnet-quantify).
+For more information about the Quantify framework, please see [Quantify](https://github.com/acidicsoftware/dotnet-quantify).

 ## Unit Enum Structure

-To use your unit enum with the [EnumUnitRepository](src/Quantify.Repository.Enum/EnumUnitRepository.cs), your unit enum must be correctly annotated with the [BaseUnitAttribute](src/Quantify.Repository.Enum/DataAnnotation/BaseUnitAttribute.cs) and [UnitAttribute](src/Quantify.Repository.Enum/DataAnnotation/UnitAttribute.cs).
+To make your unit enum work with the enum repository, your enum must be correctly annotated with [BaseUnitAttribute](src/Quantify.Repository.Enum/DataAnnotation/BaseUnitAttribute.cs) and [UnitAttribute](src/Quantify.Repository.Enum/DataAnnotation/UnitAttribute.cs).

 ```csharp
 [BaseUnit(Unit.Metre)]